Cais/opus-primus/readme.txt

 made theme.
 A very simple Child-Theme template is available upon request if you need help getting started.
 Please email in.opus.primus@gmail.com for more info.

+Q: How does Opus Primus automatically handle multiple column layouts?
+Through some CSS trickery and code logic Opus Primus will display by default one, two, or three columns depending on which sidebar widget areas are active.
+There are four(4) widget areas built into two sidebar areas.

+The following will show how, if active, they affect the layout:
+- Full Page (one-column): no active widget areas
+- Two-Column: widget areas active only in one sidebar area
+- Three-Column: at least one widget area active in each sidebar area

 == Notes ==